StevenWeathers/thunderdome-planning-poker/README.md

 ---

+## 🤖 AI-Free by Design

+Thunderdome is intentionally built without any AI driven features.
+We believe authentic human collaboration is essential for meaningful team decision-making and agile planning.
+Therefore, we will not be accepting any issue requests or pull requests for AI driven features.

+---

 ## 💖 Donations

 Your support helps keep Thunderdome running and free for everyone.
 If you find this project valuable or want to contribute to hosting and development costs, please consider making a donation.
 Every contribution is greatly appreciated and goes directly toward maintaining and improving the platform!